-b) Straight through at a junction with traffic light crossing - Straight / left turn lane
+b) Straight through at a junction with traffic light crossing - Straight / left turn lane c) Right turn at a junction with traffic light crossing - Right turn ONLY lane

 - 1 Show the right turn hand signal.
-Check for vehicles behind, then move right to the centre of the lane as you approach the junction. - 2 Obey traffic rules and proceed to cross the junction only when the green light for vehicles lights up. - 3 Look out for oncoming right turning vehicles.
+Check for vehicles behind, then move right to the centre of the lane as you approach the junction. - Obey traffic rules and proceed to cross the junction only when the green light for vehicles lights up. - 3 Look out for oncoming right turning vehicles.
 Only cross the junction when it is safe. - Filter back to the left-hand side of the road after the junction.